Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 }
 ```

-### The copyist monk strengths and weaknesses
+### The Copyist strengths and weaknesses

-Having a copyist is not bad pick.
+Having a Copyist is not bad pick.
 Their investigation skills can prove to be powerful when browsing in the sea of corporate documentation of finding a specific programming point.

-Experienced copyist can even take things to a next level, making the call between adding a small library _or_ copying part of it.
+Experienced Copyists can even take things to a next level, making the call between adding a small library _or_ copying part of it.
 A specific problem we had could be solved with a library but we actually need few dozen lines from it.
 Additionally, it appeared that this library was not compatible with tree shaking.
-One of my teammates, the copyist, focused for some hours to identify all the parts we needed, cherry-picking them and adapted them to our codebase, saving all of us a significant amount of time.
+One of my teammates, the Copyist, focused for some hours to identify all the parts we needed, cherry-picking them and adapted them to our codebase, saving all of us a significant amount of time.
 It saved the day, without degrading the codebase quality.

-To sum up, copying find their strength in:
+To sum up, Copyists find their strength in:

 - Good investigation skills
 - Good analytical skills